Skip to main content

 Reusing Entities With use

-As covered, if your test has already created multiple entities of a given type (e.g. multiple Authors), Joist will not use them as "obvious defaults", but if you want to nominate a specific Author as the default for a given newBookReview call, you can pass the use option:
+Per above, if your test has already created multiple entities of a given type (e.g. multiple Authors), Joist will not use them as "obvious defaults"; to override this behavior and nominate a specific Author as "the default Author" for a given factory call, you can pass the author via the use option:

 // We have multiple authors